renuo/semantic-search/README.md

-# Motivation Center Plugin for Redmine
+# Semantic Search Plugin for Redmine

-This plugin enhances Redmine by adding a motivation center that helps boost team morale and engagement.
+This plugin enhances the default Redmine Search Functionality by adding Embeddings to each issue using `pgvector`.

-> Note: This Plugin Boilerplate was generated using Redmine 4.x and Rails 6.1, so make sure your migrations match up.

 ## Help

-If at any point while developing your plugin you face certain issues, simply refer to this [documentation](https://www.redmine.org/projects/redmine/wiki/Plugin_Tutorial).
+If at any point while developing your plugin you face certain problems, just open an issue.

 ## Features

-- Motivation ✅
+- Search for issues by entering a question
+- Get a detailed list of issues without needing to know specific keywords

 ## Installation